 Community Based Education (CBE) Philosophy of the College

 Community-Based Education (CBE) is a means of achieving educational relevance to community needs and consequently of implementing a community-oriented education program.
 It consists of learning activities that use the community extensively as a learning environment, in which not only students but also teachers, members of the community, and other sectors are actively engaged throughout the educational experience.
 CBE, as an educational philosophy aims at developing professionals with problem identification and solving skills and positive attitudes to serve the society.
-Its main features are:
+It’s main feature are:

 - It should be introduced very early in the educational process,